rajrathod-1/Quiz-Application/VisionStatement.md

 # Vision Statement

+QuizMonkies Assists students by providing tools to curate and organize their study material!

 ### What is QuizMonkies?

 QuizMonkies aims to revolutionize the learning experience for students of all ages by providing the means to organize, practice, and improve their study material.
 It serves as a dynamic study tool that allows students to take notes, create study material, and provides a comprehensive class event scheduling system to track important dates for all users' classes.
 QuizMonkies strives to help learners in fostering effective academic journeys.